 A: Global wellness is everything to me.
 It’s my job as an American woman with privileges and certain advantages to empower other women with the work I do.
 This means working with a supply chain the offers advancement for women, programs for children, and a living wage for their workers.
 Workers also must be allowed to choose employment freely.
 Our suppliers must all be certified by GOTS.
 I will not compromise these values for profit.
 There is no reason everyone shouldn’t thrive in a healthy global community.
 The fashion industry has a long way to go, but the ethical movement has traction and is gaining momentum by the day.
 I believe in it, and so do our customers.
 Our customers want authenticity and transparency, so we plan to give it to them.

 Q: Being a Mother + an entrepreneur you have got your hands full.
 What are a few wellness practices that you can’t live without?

 A: Being a working mompreneur is difficult but absolutely worth it.
 I have to find balance.
 I try to implement daily practices to keep myself mentally healthy.
 I cant mom or work if I’m a mess.
 I start with coffee and daily exercise even it’s only 20 minutes.
 I plug in a couple of yoga classes per week and meditation practice.
 Again even if its only 5 minutes its the thing the saves me.
 I spend as much time as I can with my son.
 If work things have to wait, I let them wait.
 I really love being a mom, its 100% who I am.

 Q: A piece of advice for new Mamas?

 A: My advice to new Mama’s is take care of you!
 You can’t do anything well if you don’t make time for yourself and do the things you enjoy.
 Being a new mom is one of life’s biggest challenges.
-Go for walks outside, engage in your community (find your tribe), and do things that make you happy and don’t feel guilty.
+Go for walks outside, engage in your community (find your tribe), and do things that make you happy and don’t apologize.
 Your babies are relying on you to be the best version of yourself.

 Q: A piece of advice for new entrepreneurs?